williampiat3/ImprovingPSRemotePlay/multitreaded_vpn.md

 * On the raspberry run the following command to run a test server `iperf3 -s`
 * On the remote computer go find the iperf3.exe file, open up a terminal in the same folder and run `iperf3.exe -c Raspberry_IP` or `iperf3.exe -c 600 -t Raspberry_IP` to test during 10 minutes.

-Regarding Steam Remote Play, this VPN is multithreaded therefore it is optimised to maximise the bandwidth. if you are into 4K remote play and you are using a Raspberry pi 3b+ or 4 you can perform the following.
-Note that it works automatically with a bridge VPN but due to OpenVPN been not multithreaded and been the only solution so far, performanced can be ... meh ?
+Regarding Steam Remote Play, this VPN is multithreaded therefore it is optimised to maximise the throughput. if you are into 4K remote play and you are using a Raspberry pi 3b+ or 4 you can perform the following.
+Note that it works automatically with a bridge VPN but due to OpenVPN been not multithreaded and been the only solution so far, performance can be ... meh ?

 [This forum](https://steamcommunity.com/groups/homestream/discussions/3/619574421223826076/) and [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=873543244) will provide you with all information needed:
 * Plug the PC you wish to stream for on the same network as the VPN and find it's IP (called here **SteamHost IP**)